cs205-group11/amazon-recommendation-system/index.md

 ## Platform and Infrastructure

 In this project, we have used a number of platforms and infrastructures covered in the lecture.
-The following
+The following flowchart illustrates the platform that we are using.
 ![alt text](./fig/infra.png)

 * * *